 Prevent dandruff on Scalp

-Anti-dandruff shampoo is popular among people who suffer from dandruff due to seborrheic dermatitis or oily and irritated skin.
+Anti-dandruff shampoo is well known among individuals who experience the ill effects of dandruff due to seborrheic dermatitis or oily and irritated skin.
 People who are sensitive to yeast are also prone to dandruff.
-Dandruff is also seen often in people with dry skin.
+Dandruff is likewise observed frequently in individuals with dry skin.
 Our hair needs to be brushed and shampooed frequently to remove the build-up of dead skin and oil.
 Dandruff can be brought on by stress, mental illness, skin diseases like psoriasis and eczema, and also by a diet that does not contain sufficient B vitamins and zinc.
-A certain amount of skin cells flake off from the scalp regularly but dandruff occurs when there is rapid turnabout of skin cells
+A certain amount of skin cells flake off from the scalp regularly but dandruff occurs when there is rapid turnabout of skin cells.

 Home remedies of Dandruff